 It was at this time she was moved to write the words to the hymn "Rescue the Perishing."
 In her final years she was much sought after as a speaker and she travelled extensively.

-On the evening of February 11, 1915, at the age of 95, Fanny Crosby dictated a cheerful letter including a poem to a bereaving friend.
+On February 12th, 1915 at the age of 94, Fanny Crosby dictated a cheerful letter including a poem to a bereaving friend.
 That night she passed from this life.

 At her funeral it was said that there was no end to the flowers that were sent from all over the world.
 On her headstone is the inscription: "Blessed assurance, Jesus is mine.
 Oh what a foretaste of glory divine.
 Aunt Fanny - She hath done what she could."

 Our English songbook contains 19 of Fanny Crosby's hymns - all of those sung today in English - written by her.
 She was a woman who did great things despite her handicap and her work provides us with inspiration each time we meet for worship.
 Her life also teaches us some valuable lessons for our own lives.

 1. Life can be beautiful no matter what

 Here is a person, born to a poor family.
 Limited because she was a woman at a time when there were few opportunities for education and development for women.
 Wrongfully handicapped from the very beginning of her life.

 Few of us can say we have had to overcome so many obstacles in life.
 And yet because of these obstacles Fanny Crosby learned to see life as beautiful for several reasons: